 In the image above, RTC time is actually the hardware’s clock time.

-You can use the timedatectl command to set the date – time on your system.
+You can use the timedatectl command for the Linux date setting.

-To set only time, the set-time option is used along with the time format, which is mostly HH: MM: SS (Hour, Minute, and Seconds).
+To set only time, the below command is used in a special format, which is HH: MM: SS (Hour, Minute, and Seconds).

 # timedatectl set-time 15:58:30